 Many of the members of his group are now involved in preparing for the papal trip, particularly the Mass the Pontiff will celebrate Tuesday in Gethsemane.

 “We are decorating the streets the Pope will pass by,” Hajjar said.
-“Some are participating in the choir that will sing during the liturgy. […] All of us are praying that the Pope has a tranquil trip.”
+“Some are participating in the choir that will sing during the liturgy.

 “Today the Christians, and especially the Catholics,” he continued, “live the great hope that the Pope will bring peace again to our lives.
 Also Jews and Muslims, for their part, hope to better know this great man who is the Successor of Peter.”